hertogp/stitch/_readme.md

 - setting an attribute like `stitch=name`, or
 - adding `.stitch` as a class to a codeblock.

-So converting an externally acquired markdown document would require touching all relevant codeblocks in order for them to get processed.
-The `cls` options alleviates the need to edit such a document by allowing codeblock selection to use any class attached to a codeblock.
+Hence, converting an externally acquired markdown document would require touching all relevant codeblocks in order for them to get processed.
+The `cls` option alleviates that need by allowing stitch to select codeblock's based on (one of) its classes.

 When used as a codeblock attribute `{.. cls=true ..}`, stitch will match any of the codeblock's classes to named stitch sections in the doc's meta data.
 The first match is then used to process the codeblock.
 When no class matches, the codeblock is ignored.
+This will happen for this codeblock specifically.

-When used as part of a named stitch section in the document's meta data, all codeblocks in the current document, that have that name as a class, will be processed by stitch.
+To enable the same for all codeblocks that have a certain class, set the `cls=true` in the corresponding stitch name'd section in the doc's meta data.

-The main purpose is to allow for processing of markdown documents that are produced externally and pulled in by a codeblock and that are not necessarily 'stitch-aware'.
+So the main purpose is to allow for processing of markdown documents that are produced externally and pulled in by a codeblock and that are not necessarily 'stitch-aware'.